SAP-samples/cloud-cf-feature-flags-sample/README.md

 ### 10. Create a new boolean Feature Flag

 1. Open the Flagship UI as described [here](#accessing-flagship-ui).
-2. Go to **Dashboard** from the Sidebar
+2. Go to **Dashboard** from the Sidebar.
-3. Select a Project and click on *Create a use case*
+3. Select a Project and click on *Create a use case*.
-4. Chose the **Toggle** template
+4. Chose the **Toggle** template.
-5. Enter name, description and slug and click on **Save and continue**
+5. Enter name, description and slug and click on **Save and continue**.
-6. Give a name to the default scenario, make sure **All users** are targeted and give key, type(Boolean) and value(false) to flag and click on **Save and continue**
+6. Give a name to the default scenario, make sure **All users** are targeted and give key, type(Boolean) and value(false) to flag and click on **Save and continue**.
-7. Lastly, go back to **Dashboard** and enable the flag
+7. Lastly, go back to **Dashboard** and enable the flag.

 ### 11. Evaluate the newly created boolean Feature Flag

 > **Note**: Expect the variation to be false.

 1. Open the demo application as described [here](#accessing-the-demo-application).
-2. Evaluate the boolean feature flag by entering its slug, name and your visitor ID.
+2. Evaluate the boolean feature flag by entering its slug, key and your visitor ID.
-   The result should state that the feature flag is of type *BOOLEAN* and its variation is *false*.
+   The result should state that the feature flag is of type *BOOLEAN* and its value is *false*.

 ### 12. Enable the boolean Feature Flag

-1. Open the Feature Flags dashboard as described [here](#accessing-flagship-ui).
+1. Open the Flagship UI as described [here](#accessing-flagship-ui).
 2. Go to **Dashboard** from the Sidebar
 3. Select the Project and click on *Edit* Use Case
 4. Go to **Scenarios**